 How Can Individuals Avoid Falling Victim to Social Engineering?

-Social engineering attacks start with an individual falling for a trick and granting access or providing information they shouldn’t have.
+Social engineering attacks begin when an individual falls for a trick, granting access or providing information they shouldn’t have.

 Here is a list of the ways individuals can protect themselves from social engineering attacks.

 - Remain on alert.
-Individuals should keep their eyes and ears open for suspicious behavior.
+Individuals should remain vigilant for suspicious behavior.
 If something seems off in your daily interaction, either online or in person, it is safer to report it to authorized personnel who will take care of the rest.

 - Use strong passwords.
 Make sure your passwords are strong and changed regularly.
-Do not share them with anyone, not even if someone is claiming to be IT personnel.
+Do not share them with anyone, not even if someone claims to be IT personnel.

 - Limit online information sharing.
-This goes for not only company but also personal information.
-Beware of how you share your data online, including via email and social media.
+This applies not only to company but also personal information.
+Be cautious about how you share your data online, including via email and social media.

 - Verify all contacts.
-If someone is claiming to be a person of authority and asking for sensitive information, you should verify their identity through official channels rather than just the contact details they provided.
+If someone claims to be a person of authority and asks for sensitive information, verify their identity through official channels, not just the contact details they provide.

 - Monitor personal account statements.
 By regularly checking your bank statements for suspicious activity, you can prevent unauthorized transactions and financial losses.

 - Secure physical access.
-Make sure your workstation is always locked before leaving your desk, and never share your security badge with someone else.
+Ensure your workstation is always locked before leaving your desk, and never share your security badge with anyone else.

 Use phoenixNAP’s free password generator to create strong and complex passwords.